Go to main content

 Mali

-In Mali, HI runs projects to help strengthen the resilience of populations affected by conflicts, to promote and support sustainable and inclusive development and to support inclusive education initiatives.
+In Mali, HI runs projects to help strengthen the resilience of populations affected by conflicts, promote and support sustainable and inclusive development and support inclusive education initiatives.

 Actions in process